khushi-purwar/WebDev-ProjectKart/README.md

 If you have any feedback or suggestions please reach out to Project - Maintainer.
 * [Khushi Purwar](https://github.com/khushi-purwar)

-Or you can create a  <a href="https://github.com/khushi-purwar/Web-Dev-ProjectKart/issues">issue</a> and mention there , which new features or extension can make this Project more good.
+Or you can create an  <a href="https://github.com/khushi-purwar/Web-Dev-ProjectKart/issues">issue</a> where you can mention some new features or extensions that will enhance this project✨.

 <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------->